varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

                  Defaults to 127.0.0.1 for backend requests.

 	      %{X}i
-	         The contents of request header line X.
+	         The contents of request header X.

 	      %l
 	         Remote logname (always '-')